-My name is Austin and I, along with my wife, was able to retire in my early 30’s.
-It took us less than 8.5 years from the start of our entrepreneurship journey, and, most noteworthy, just 7 years from the start of our real estate investing journey.
+My name is Austin and I, along with my wife, was able to retire in my early thirties.
+It took less than 8.5 years from the start of our entrepreneurship journey, and, most noteworthy, just 7 years from the start of our real estate investing journey.
 We were fortunate to be introduced to the idea of building passive income and cash flow early in our lives.
 If we were able to achieve this dream, we know it is attainable for anyone – which is why we started this blog.
 We want to share our journey with others who may be seeking financial freedom and the “good life” for themselves.

 It is a truly wonderful thing; to be in control of exactly how you spend your time.
 You can call it retirement, but financial freedom is probably a more accurate descriptor.
-Retirement often conjures up images of a sloth like existence, collecting sea shells, just waiting for the reaper.
+Retirement often conjures up images of a sloth-like existence, collecting sea shells, just waiting for the reaper.
 Being productive is a big part of life satisfaction and happiness.
 That happiness is maximized by spending your time on the things that bring you the most joy.
 Not by spending the majority of your waking hours working in a cubicle.

 Instead, we can spend our time reading, volunteering, working on passion projects, being physically active, and learning languages.
 We can spend our time traveling, hiking, hanging with family and friends, or any other number of hobbies and interests.
 Spending time and being productive in this way is how we have found gratification – our “good life.”
 This blog – and trying to help others achieve this freedom for themselves – is one of our passion projects and ways we’ve decided to spend our time.

 We achieved our early retirement goal by investing in rental properties that produce passive income.
 It took just 7 years from the purchase of our first rental property to realize our financial freedom.
 There was nothing special about us… no trust funds, no family money, no lottery winnings, no special leg up… In fact, not only did we not have any special advantage, we both came from very humble beginnings.